Dipolar-Quantum-Gases/jaxfit/README.md

-For more complex fit functions there are a few JIT function caveats (see [Current gotchas](#current-gotchas)) such as avoiding control code within the fit function (see [JAX's sharp edges](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html) article for more in-depth look at JAX specific caveats).
+For more complex fit functions there are a few JIT function caveats (see [Current gotchas](#current-gotchas)) such as avoiding control code within the fit function (see [JAX's sharp edges](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html) article for a more in-depth look at JAX specific caveats).

 ### Contents